 Types of Retirement Systems in Pennsylvania

-There are currently more than 700,000 billion employees of Pennsylvania state whose retirement savings are managed by the state’s retirement systems.
+There are currently more than 700,000 employees in Pennsylvania state whose retirement savings are managed by the state’s retirement systems.
 If you are a state employee not in education, the SERS manages your pension.
 If you work in public education, PSERS manages your retirement savings.
 If you’ve worked for both sectors, you can still benefit from both pension plans, which you can find out more about below.

 |Pennsylvania Retirement Systems|